Description

 // Example of setting the RenderLayer for a SceneObject

-mySceneObject.RenderLayer = SceneRenderLayer.UI; // Set the object to render on the UI layer
+myObject.RenderLayer = SceneRenderLayer.Transparent; // Set the object to render in the transparent layer

 // Example of checking the RenderLayer